Student data quality report

-Further extracts of data from HESA's student data collections are available on request from the Jisc data analytics team (email [email protected] or tel (0)1242 211 133), further details can be found on Jisc's website.
+Further extracts of data from the HESA student data collections are available on request from the Jisc data analytics team (email [email protected] or tel (0)1242 211 133), further details can be found on Jisc's website.

-Each HESA publication is accompanied by full definitions and supporting information on specific aspects of quality.
-Further advice on aspects of any HESA publication is available from the Official Statisics team (email [email protected] or tel (0) 1242 388 513 (option 2) ).
+Each HESA-branded publication is accompanied by full definitions and supporting information on specific aspects of quality.
+Further advice on aspects of any HESA publication is available from the Official Statistics team (email [email protected] or tel (0) 1242 388 513 [option 2]).

 The degree to which data can be compared over time and domain.